Ireland Family Bike Tour: Cycling Connemara With Kids

 We enjoyed the sound of birdsong while passing many lakes and large patches of bright wildflowers.
 As we crossed a narrow ocean inlet at the end of this leg, we stopped to admire a beautiful heron standing patiently in the flowing seaweed beds waiting for a tasty fish to swim by.

 Turning back onto another busy highway was a bit of a shock after the tranquil country road, but we were able to break it up with a stop at a nice little café halfway through.
-You won’t find her on Google Maps, but watch for her roadside signs.
-She was kind to our kids and we thoroughly enjoyed our fresh ground coffee and ice cream.
-A perfect place to stop and rest our legs about 1/3 into the day’s journey.
+You won’t find this café on Google Maps, but watch for her roadside signs.

 Before long, the road splits again and we turn onto a quieter coastal highway.
-The amount and variety of wildflowers is truly amazing.
+The amount and variety of wildflowers was truly amazing.
 Much of this leg follows the shores of a large coastal inlet providing some breathtaking scenery.

-image of orange and purple flowers
+orange and purple flowers in Connemara, Ireland.

 The surprisingly large mountains are always nearby, giving an interesting counterpoint to the coastal beauty.
 The locals were especially friendly along this stretch; always take the time to wave and say hello.